X-Men: Children of the Atom (video game): Reception

 In 2012, GamesRadar included it among the little-known classic fighting games that deserve HD remakes, adding that "Capcom set the precedent with this lavish-looking fighter, cramming in the fan service, captivating graphics, and frantic gameplay that the Versus series is now known for, but in the one-on-one variety."
-In 2013, Nerdist included it among the top ten most iconic Marvel video games, calling it "a strike of gold, given how it's paved the way for the fighting games following it.
+In 2013, Nerdist included it on its list of the "Top Ten Most Iconic Marvel Video Games", calling it "a strike of gold, given how it's paved the way for the fighting games following it.
 [Children of the Atom] introduced features such as the dynamic combo system, air combos, and destructible multi-leveled fighting environments. (...)
 It also helped that this game had the best soundtrack out of any Marvel-licensed game ever conceived."
-Children of the Atom placed 17th on the 2013 list of best Marvel video games by Geek Magazine.
-In 1996, GamesMaster ranked the Saturn version 3rd on their "The GamesMaster Saturn Top 10."
+In 2013, Geek Magazine ranked Children of the Atom 17th on its list of "Marvel Comics' 25 Best Video Games".
+In 1996, GamesMaster ranked the Saturn version third on its list of "The GamesMaster Saturn Top 10."